d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/utils.md

     output_seq, attention_weight_seq = [], []
     for _ in range(num_steps):
         Y, dec_state = net.decoder(dec_X, dec_state)
-        # We use the token with the highest prediction likelihood as the input
+        # We use the token with the highest prediction likelihood as input
         # of the decoder at the next time step
         dec_X = Y.argmax(axis=2)
         pred = dec_X.squeeze(axis=0).astype('int32').item()